mahmoudal99/ProcessingAsgmt/README.md

 I created separate classes for the radar, handscanner and lever and included a draw function in each.

+I added the Circle class which made drawing circles very easy, the class contains functions to set color, alpha and the constructor takes the custom size of the circle.

 # How It Works - Animated Features

 To animate the Hand Scanner I created an array of y coordinates and the program drew a new line at the new y coordinate for 9 times and then it repeats.

 To animate the radar i created 2 arrays for y and x coordinates which had to be calculated precisely.
 At each iteration the right vertex of the line is updated.

+To shoot the lasers i first created a Weapons class which has the function animateLaser.
+The function takes in a boolean, if true the loop will iterate through the y and x coordinates for each laser and draw the laser image at each given coordinate.